We often talk about how to make your house a home, but how do you make your Garden Building one?

 Otherwise, you could install skylights, a whirligig (to draw air out), or an electric fan.
 Once you’ve got your electricity up and running in your shed, these are all options you can look into.

-Installing Utilities in Your Shed
+Installing Utilities in Your Garden Building

 Once you get water to your shed you can install wifi, a toilet, or even a shower.
 As for electrics, you’ll need to have a clear plan of what you intend to use your garden building for.
 This way, you can make sure you have the correct number of sockets in the right places.